cakephp/docs/en/core-utility-libraries/xml.rst

 .. php:class:: Xml

-    A factory and coversion class for creating SimpleXml or DOMDocument objects from a number of sources including strings, arrays and remote urls.
+    A factory and conversion class for creating SimpleXml or DOMDocument objects from a number of sources including strings, arrays and remote urls.

 .. php:staticmethod:: build($input, $options = array())